 The Company is a party to a real property operating lease for the rental of office space in Waltham, Massachusetts of up to 4,516 square feet, that is used for its corporate headquarters.
 This lease terminates in December 2017.
+On October 4, 2017, the Company entered into an amendment to extend the terms of this lease through December 2019.
 On July 6, 2016, the Company entered into a real property operating lease for office and laboratory space of approximately 2,300 square feet in Salt Lake City, Utah.
 This lease terminates in June 2019.